Aspieronfire/profanity-filter-extension/README.md

 # profanity-filter-extension

-this is the begining of a profanity filter I am working on to allow parents control over the type of content their childer are able to view on the internet.
+this is the begining of a profanity filter I am working on to allow parents control over the type of content their children are able to view on the internet.

 phase 1 of the filter is basic funtionality i.e basic prfanity filtering.